ayseselenahskali/MONTE-CARLO-DEAL-OR-NO-DEAL-SIMULATION/README.md

 • k =Sensitivity of the player’s decision-making, suggested value: **5**.
  Students can implement this function in Python or VBA and test different offer strate gies to determine which results in the lowest average payout for the bank.

+Data Collection
+ Coding
+ Identifying and generating the five-box setup.
+Randomized selection of mone tary values.

+ Implementing Monte Carlo simula tion and the sigmoid acceptance func tion.
+Requires basic programming in
+ Python/VBA.

+ Optimization / Decision
+ Analysis

+ Testing different offer strategies to de termine the optimal one for minimizing the bank’s payout.,

+ Visualization and Re
+porting
+Presenting results using tables and graphs to compare different strategies.